Marsh tit: Description

-The nominate race has a black cap and nape with a blue sheen visible at close quarters.
+The nominate subspecies has a black cap and nape with a blue sheen visible at close quarters.
 The black 'bib' below the bill is rather small; the cheeks are white, turning dusky brown on the ear coverts.
 The upperparts, tail and wings are greyish-brown, with slightly paler fringes to the tertials.
 The underparts are off-white with a buff or brown tinge strongest on the flanks and undertail coverts.
 The bill is black and the legs dark grey.
 Juveniles are very similar to adults, but with a duller black cap and bib, more greyish upperparts and paler underparts; they moult into adult plumage by September.

 The marsh tit weighs 12 g, has a length of 11.5 to 12 cm (from bill to tail) and a wingspan of 19 cm.
 The wing length ranges from 60–70 mm.
 The oldest recorded marsh tit in Europe reached the age of 11 years, 11 months.

 Like other tits it has a large range of call notes; most typical is the explosive "pitchou" note, given when agitated, often leading into "pitchou-bee-bee-bee", which can sound like willow tit when not heard clearly.
 Unlike many other tits, however, the marsh tit has a well-defined song and a wide song repertoire.
 Individual birds can have more than five songs, which they use interchangeably.
 Some of the more common songs include a typical tit-like, ringing, "schip-schip-schip-schip-ship", a more liquid "tu-tu-tu-tu-tu" and sometimes a sweet "tyeu-tyeu-tyeu-tyeu-tyeu".
 The old Staffordshire name for the species, 'Saw Whetter', refers to the bird's scolding call.